Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/migration-guide.md

 ## Migration benefits

-A natural question to ask when considering whether or not to adopt a new version or library is its benefits.
+A natural question to ask when considering whether to adopt a new version or library is its benefits.
 As Azure has matured and been embraced by a more diverse group of developers, we have been focused on learning the patterns and practices to best support developer productivity and to understand the gaps that the Java client libraries have.

 There were several areas of consistent feedback expressed across the Azure client library ecosystem.
 The most important is that many developers have felt that the learning curve was difficult, and the APIs did not offer a good, approachable, and consistent onboarding story for those learning Azure or exploring a specific Azure service.